Need to protect your favorite table? Sew this DIY cornered tablecloth in about an hour with this step-by-step tutorial

-I love when I find a project that is fast and easy and doesn’t turn into a Pinterest-fail!
 If you can sew even a simple straight line, you can definitely make this DIY cornered tablecloth tutorial in under an hour!
-I used a sewing machine – you could hand-stitch, if you needed to, and I’m guessing that might take about two-hours).
+It’s fast, easy, and won’t turn into a Pinterest-fail!
+I used a sewing machine, but you could hand-stitch.
+I’m guessing that might take about two-hours.

-I did a trial run with an old vinyl tablecloth that I cut down.
-It’s a great way to upcycle an old picnic tablecloth.
-After seeing how easy it was to sew this cornered tablecloth, I decided to splurge on some pirate printed PUL material (the same used for cloth diapers!) and make something more fun for the boys.
-Plus the print hides the random crayon markings!
+First, I did a trial run with an old vinyl tablecloth.
+This is a great way to upcycle an old picnic tablecloth and save a ton of money because they run about $3-8.
+After seeing how easy it was to sew this cornered tablecloth, I splurged on pirate printed PUL material (which is used for waterproof cloth diaper covers!) and sew a cover that was more fun for the boys.
+Plus the print hides random crayon markings!

 DIY Cornered Tablecloth Tutorial